onap/sdc-sdc-tosca/README.md

 ## 1.4.5

 ### Features:
 1. **getPropertyLeafValueByPropertyNamePathAndNodeTemplatePath API** The new Tosca Parser API resolves property value by path in the model (including nested nodes with # delimiter) and property name.

-It resolves value of the property if it is defined as get input.
+### Code change:
+1. Classes FilterType.java, JToscaValidationIssueType.java, SdcTypes.java have been moved from **org.onap.sdc.tosca.parser.impl** package to **org.onap.sdc.tosca.parser.enums** package.

 ## 1.4.6